ademNr/linkly-sports/README.md

 - `pnpm test` - Run tests
 - `pnpm type-check` - Run TypeScript type checking

-## CI/CD Pipeline

-This project includes a GitHub Actions CI/CD pipeline that:

-- ✅ Runs linter and type checks on every push
-- ✅ Runs tests before deployment
-- ✅ Automatically deploys to Vercel when pushing to `main` branch

-See [CI_CD_SETUP.md](./CI_CD_SETUP.md) for detailed setup instructions.

 ## Production Deployment

-### Automatic Deployment (Recommended)
+### Automatic Deployment with Vercel (Recommended)

-The project is configured for automatic deployment to Vercel via GitHub Actions.
-Simply:
+Vercel automatically handles testing, building, and deployment when you push to your GitHub repository:

+1. Connect your GitHub repository to Vercel
-1. Push to the `main` branch
+2. Push to the `main` branch
-2. The CI/CD pipeline will automatically:
+3. Vercel will automatically:
-   - Run tests and checks
+   - Run build checks
    - Build the application
-   - Deploy to Vercel production
+   - Deploy to production

-### Manual Deployment

 ### Environment Variables

-Make sure to set the following environment variables in your production environment:
+Make sure to set the following environment variables in your Vercel project settings:

 - `MONGODB_URI` - Your MongoDB connection string
 - `NEXTAUTH_SECRET` - A secure random string (use `generate-secret.js`)
-- `NEXTAUTH_URL` - Your production URL (e.g., `https://yourdomain.com`)
+- `NEXTAUTH_URL` - Your production URL (e.g., `https://your-app.vercel.app`)

-### Build for Production
+### Manual Deployment

+If you need to build and test locally:

 ```bash
 pnpm build